 Welcome to the exciting world of recreational vehicles and the growing Newmar family!
 Congratulations on your purchase of a Newmar product!
 Your coach proudly carries the Newmar torch, as a new generation of RV'ing begins.
-We share your excitement, and look forward to the years and miles of adventure the RV lifestyle offers you in your coach.
+We share your excitement at this moment, and with you look forward to the years and miles of adventure the RV lifestyle offers you in your coach.

-Whether camping at your favorite remote fishing hole or tailgating at the big game with your friends, Newmar is with you 24 hours a day, 7 days a week.
+Whether camping at your favorite remote fishing hole or tailgating at the big game with your friends, Newmar is with you every step of the way.